PhelanShao/tox-agents/README.md

     *   Supports selecting and viewing different frames in a molecular trajectory.
     *   The current view can be exported as a PNG or JPG image.

-4.  **Chatbot Integration**:
+4.  **Chatbot Integration & RAG Enhancement**:
     *   Features a built-in chatbot interface for user interaction.
+    *   The chatbot can be configured to use a backend RAG (Retrieval-Augmented Generation) service (`lightrag_pdf_processor.py`) which leverages a knowledge base built from PDF documents.
+    *   This RAG service (mimicking an OpenAI API) enhances queries with information extracted from the PDF knowledge base before sending them to a configured Large Language Model.
-    *   Supports various large language models (configurable via API).
+    *   Supports various large language models (configurable via the RAG service or directly if RAG is not used).
     *   **Analysis Function**: Users can send prediction results (image and data) of a specific frame to the chatbot for in-depth analysis.
-The bot generates a detailed chemical and biological analysis report based on the provided molecular data (toxicity probability, other properties).
-    *   Supports multimodal input (text and images).
+    *   Supports multimodal input (text and images) if the underlying LLM and RAG setup supports it.

 5.  **Nano Reactor**:
     *   A dedicated module for processing and analyzing molecular reaction simulation data.